 Elizabeth Marincola, president of the nonprofit organization Society for Science & the Public and publisher of Science News, today announced the appointment of veteran Washington news executive and journalist Mike Mills as chief content officer.
-In this newly created position, Mills will lead the implementation of an innovative digital strategy, working closely with Marincola and the SSP senior management team to expand the Society’s reach and build synergies between its award-winning newsroom and science education programs.
+In this newly created position, Mills will lead the implementation of an innovative digital strategy, working closely with Marincola and Society senior management team to expand the Society’s reach and build synergies between its award-winning newsroom and science education programs.

 “Mike has deep experience in traditional journalism as well as a passion for serving new audiences by using digital platforms to add value and impact to serious and important information,” Marincola said.
-“He is the ideal choice to help us carry SSP’s mission into the digital age: to drive awareness, understanding, and appreciation of science and the vital role it plays in all of our lives.”
+“He is the ideal choice to help us carry the Society’s mission into the digital age: to drive awareness, understanding, and appreciation of science and the vital role it plays in all of our lives.”

 Marincola also announced that Eva Emerson, managing editor of Science News, has been appointed acting editor-in-chief, succeeding Tom Siegfried, who had served in that role since 2007.

 Society for Science & the Public (Society) is one of the nation’s oldest non-profit membership organizations dedicated to public engagement in science and science education.
 Established in 1921, the Society is a leading advocate for the understanding and appreciation of science and the vital role it plays in human advancement.
 Through its acclaimed education competitions, including the Intel Science Talent Search, the Intel International Science and Engineering Fair, and the Broadcom MASTERS, and its award-winning publications, Science News and Science News for Kids, as well as its recently released weekly e-publication for the iPad, Science News Prime, Society for Science & the Public is committed to inform, educate, and inspire.